Academic Notice, Academic Probation, Suspension and Suspension Appeals

 - Students can review a few examples of students who transitioned from good academic standing to academic probation and academic suspension.
 These examples explain how the new academic probation and suspension policy works.

 - Students can review academic standing codes on this website.
 A student’s academic standing is posted in DegreeWorks under the Worksheet header column.
-The code designates whether a student is in good academic standing, on academic probation or on academic suspension.
+The code designates whether a student is in good academic standing, on academic notice, on academic probation or on academic suspension.
 Academic standing is updated at the end of each regular term.

 - Questions about suspension and the contractual readmission process can be directed to WVUCRP@mail.wvu.edu.